ceramic plate joanbanjo

 DESCRIPTION

-The site was strategically situated between the Pasion and Salinas rivers in the Petexbatun region of northern Guatemala.
-It was founded by the great city-state of Tikal, about 73 miles/117 kms to the northeast, to control the important trade along the two rivers, part of the great Usumacinta river system which facilitated the exchange of goods from the Highlands down to the Gulf of Mexico.
+Dos Pilas was strategically situated between the Pasión and Salinas rivers in the Petexbatún region of northern Guatemala, 5miles/8km from the Mexican border.
+It was founded by the great city-state of Tikal, about 73 miles/117 km to the northeast, to control the important trade along the two rivers, part of the great Usumacinta River system which facilitated the exchange of goods from the Guatemalan Highlands down to the Gulf of Mexico.

 Dos Pilas is located 17 miles/27 kms west of the site of El Ceibal/Seibal.
-Both of these sites are found just off Highway 5 near the village of Sayaxche.
-It is most easily reached by flying into Flores, an island city in Lake Peten Itza.
-It is about an hours drive south to the town of Sayaxche.
+Both of these sites are located in the general vicinity of Highway 5 near the village of Sayaxche.
+It is most easily reached by flying into Flores, an island city in Lake Petén Itza, and then about an hour drive south to the town of Sayaxché.
 From there it is about 10 miles/17kms to the site.
-Sayaxche can also be reached by road traveling north from Guatemala City on Highway CA14 to Highway 5, or by road west from Belize on Highway CA13 to Flores.
+Sayaxché, can also be reached by road traveling north from Guatemala City on Highway CA14 to Highway 5, or by road west from Belize on Highway CA13 to Flores.

 Modern Flores, ancient Tayasal, was the last independent Maya Kingdom to hold out against the Spanish onslaught which finally fell in 1697.